dhruvgairola/dhruvgairola.github.io/about.md

 I completed my MSc degree in Computer Science at McMaster University as a member of the [Data Science Research Lab](http://db.cas.mcmaster.ca).
 My thesis was titled [Data Cleaning with Minimal Information Disclosure](http://macsphere.mcmaster.ca/bitstream/11375/18075/2/gairola_dhruv_201507_msc_computer_science.pdf).
 Additionally, I completed my BSc degree (Hons) in Computer Science at the University of Nottingham.

-**Interests**
+**Technical Interests**

 Broadly, my interests include distributed systems, database theory and machine learning.
+I like diving deep into problems.
 I am intimately familiar with Java, and Java-related technologies (Spring, Spark, Android, JRuby, etc).
 I also enjoy programming in Javascript, Python and Ruby.

-My hobbies include playing the guitar, drumming, playing scrabble, swimming, etc.

 The image below depicts a few of my interests.
 It is a [dendrogram](http://en.wikipedia.org/wiki/Dendrogram) produced by a hierarchical text clustering algorithm (written in R).
 ![_config.yml]({{ site.baseurl }}/images/skills.png)

+**Stuff I like**

+* Playing the guitar
+* Drumming
+* Swimming
+* Scrabble
+* Poker
+* Entrepreneurship
+* Readng sci-fi books or lit classics
+* Table tennis
+* Trivia